 Returning to the earlier example in which you used an inline SQL statement to update the modified date in the sales order detail, create a T-SQL stored procedure that does the same thing (code file Ch03SQL.txt):

 In the online downloads for this chapter, we’ve created a package that demonstrates how to call this procedure using both the OLE DB and the ADO.NET Connection Managers.
 In the General tab (shown in Figure 3-26), the SQLStatement property is set up as prescribed earlier in the guide, with the ? parameter markers for the one input parameter.
 Note also that the IsQueryStoredProcedure property is not enabled.
 You can’t set this property for the OLE DB provider.
 However, this property would be enabled in the ADO.NET version of the Execute SQL Task to execute this same procedure.
 If you set the IsQueryStoredProcedure for the ADO.NET version to true, the SQLStatement property would also need to change.
-Remove the execute command and the parameter markers to look like this:
+Remove the execute the command and the parameter markers to look like this:

 Usp_UpdatePersonAddressModifyDate.
 In this mode, the Execute SQL Task will actually build the complete execution statement using the parameter listing that you’d provide in the Parameter Mapping tab of the Task Editor.